-Dominic and his crew thought they left the criminal mercenary life behind.
-They defeated an international terrorist named Owen Shaw and went their seperate ways.
-But now, Shaw's brother, Deckard Shaw is out killing the crew one by one for revenge.
-Worse, a Somalian terrorist called Jakarde, and a shady government official called "Mr. Nobody" are both competing to steal a computer terrorism program called God's Eye, that can turn any technological device into a weapon.
-Torretto must reconvene with his team to stop Shaw and retrieve the God's Eye program while caught in a power struggle between terrorist and the United States government.Written by
+Dominic and his crew thought they'd left the criminal mercenary life behind.
+They'd defeated international terrorist Owen Shaw and went their separate ways.
+But now, Shaw's brother, Deckard Shaw, is out killing the crew one by one for revenge.
+Worse, a Somalian terrorist called Jakarde and a shady government official called "Mr. Nobody" are both competing to steal a computer terrorism program called "God's Eye," that can turn any technological device into a weapon.
+Torretto must reconvene with his team to stop Shaw and retrieve the God's Eye program while caught in a power struggle between the terrorist and the United States government.Written by

 70 of 88 people found this review helpful.

 Was this review helpful to you?